23 Must Have Easy Keto Cookies for 2022

 What about you?

-As we approach the holiday season, many of us think back to our childhoods and relive our good memories.
+As we approach the holiday season, many think back to our childhoods and relive our good memories.

-But, this is not about my childhood memories, but rather about the taste of cookie dough…
+But, this is not about my childhood memories but the taste of cookie dough…

-This next recipe is one of my favorites and yeah it is not a cookie, but it is a cookie dough mousse.
+The following recipe is one of my favorites, and yeah, it is not a cookie, but it is a cookie dough mousse.

 It is the invention of my friends at TasteAholics, Vicky and Rami.

-This is one of the delicious recipes that they included in their new cookbook – Dessert in Five.
+This is one of the delicious recipes they included in their cookbook – Dessert in Five.

-I am grateful to them for allowing me to share the recipe here with you.
+I am grateful to them for permission to share the recipe here with you.
 Enjoy...

 Cookie Dough Mousse